tarachristine88/IMT542_Final_Project/README.md

 **2.6.
 G8_Improved_Access_Methodoloy**

-Overview: This file describes how to access my new information structure, including specific instructions.
+Overview: This file describes how to access the first version of my information structure, including specific instructions.
+(Note that these instructions were updated to reflect the final version of my information structure – see *Section 5* below).

 Last Updated: 21 May 2025